 Position: Project Planner

-Alexis serves as Project Planner of PlaceWorks’ Planning & Design division and has been with the firm since August 2018.
-She works on mobility projects that integrate active transportation planning and multimodal strategies.
-Her projects include bicycle and pedestrian master plans, Complete Streets guidelines, and Safe Routes to School (SRTS) initiatives.
-Alexis draws from her experience with community outreach, creating GIS projects maps, developing visual communications materials for plans and programs, and technical writing to facilitate the implementation of projects.
+Alexis currently serves as Project Planner at PlaceWorks with the firm’s Planning & Design Team.
+She works on mobility planning, transportation infrastructure, and community outreach projects that integrate active transportation planning and multimodal strategies.
+Her projects include bicycle and pedestrian master plans, Complete Streets guidelines, Safe Routes to School (SRTS) initiatives, policy reports, and parking & traffic studies.
+Alexis draws from her experience with communityengagement, facilitation, creating GIS projects maps, developing visual communications materialsfor plans and programs, and technical writing to facilitate the implementation of projects.

 Key projects include: